sskarz/Aeru/README.md

 > **An intelligent macOS application that combines Retrieval-Augmented Generation (RAG) with web search to provide contextually aware AI responses.**

-Aeru is a powerful macOS app that leverages Apple's FoundationModels framework to deliver intelligent responses by searching both local knowledge bases and real-time web content.
-Built with SwiftUI and optimized for macOS, it provides a seamless chat interface for enhanced AI interactions.
+Aeru is a powerful iOS app that leverages Apple's FoundationModels framework to deliver intelligent responses by searching both local knowledge bases and real-time web content.
+Built with SwiftUI and optimized for iOS, it provides a seamless chat interface for enhanced AI interactions.

 ## ✨ Features